-For faster "date entry" only, you might consider getting Card Readers for the Swipe card button.
+For faster "date entry" only, you might consider getting Credit Card Readers And Swipers for the Swipe card button.
 Using the Card Reader and the Swipe card button will fill in the credit card details on this tab.
 This will not charge the credit card.

 Once the Bidders have been selected (with any This Payment adjustments) and the Payment Method has been set, the next step is generally going to be clicking the Make Payment button.

 When you click the Make Payment button a Confirm Checkout popup will be displayed.

 An example confirmation with a summary of the payment being made.

 Click the OK button to confirm the Checkout you are working on.
 A processing payment popup followed by a success message will be displayed and the Checkout dashboard will be refreshed showing the current bidders with their updated totals.

 Well Done!
 You're ready for the next person in line to Checkout!